 Most of the water buses are operated by the Tokyo Cruise Ship Company.
 The Asakusa-Odaiba Direct Line (50 minutes, 1560 yen, 2-4 boats per day) is one of the most popular routes because of its boldly designed Himiko boats with panoramic windows.
 The boats do not run on the second Tuesday and Wednesday of each month (except for August).

-The Odaiba Line travels from Hinode to Odaiba Seaside Park (20 minutes, 480 yen, about 8 boats per day).
+The Odaiba Line travels from Hinode to Odaiba Seaside Park (20 minutes, 480 yen, about two boats per hour).
 The Tokyo Big Sight-Palette Town Line travels to both the Tokyo Big Sight and Palette town attractions (about 25 minutes, 410 yen, 5 boats per day), but two boats per day only travel to Tokyo Big Sight and none of the boats run on Mondays and Tuesdays (except in the case of national holidays).

 Some other convenient water bus lines are operated by the Tokyo Metropolitan Park Association.
 The Mizube Cruise Line travels from Ryogoku on the Sumida River to Odaiba (1 hour, 1130 yen, about 3 boats per day).
 The boats also stop at Hama Rikyu garden, where disembarking requires paying the garden's entrance fee (300 yen).
 On most days, there is one boat which connects Ryogoku, Asakusa, Odaiba and Kasai Rinkai Park (2 hours and 1650 yen from Ryogoku, 50 minutes and 1130 yen from Odaiba).